grafana/agent/docs/sources/flow/concepts/clustering.md

 The easiest way to deploy an agent cluster is by making use of our [Helm chart][].
 Here's an example of how to achieve that.

-The following `values.yaml` file deploys anStatefulSet for metrics collection.
+The following `values.yaml` file deploys a StatefulSet for metrics collection.
 It makes use of a [headless service][] to retrieve the IPs of the agent pods for the `--cluster.join-addresses` argument, as well as an [Horizontal Pod Autoscaler][] (HPA) for dynamically matching demand.